-- A. All protests alleging a violation of the Local 100 By-Laws, the TWU Constitution, applicable law, the Election Rules adopted by the Local Executive Board, and Additional Rules promulgated by Neutral Monitor related to the conduct of the nominations and election, except count-day protests, must be filed within forty-eight (48) hours of the time the complainant(s) knows or should have known of the alleged violation. - B. Protests regarding any alleged improper mail ballot count-day conduct must be filed with the Neutral Monitor immediately, but no later than the completion of the counting of the ballots. - C. All pre-election protests except those regarding disputes over an alleged improper failure to issue a ballot shall be filed by sending the Neutral Monitor a clear and concise written statement of the alleged improper conduct by overnight mail or by email or facsimile transmission and shall include the name(s), address(es), e-mail address(es) and telephone number(s) of the complainant(s) and the name(s) of the person(s) against whom the protest is filed.
+- A. All protests alleging a violation of the Local 100 By-Laws, the TWU Constitution, applicable law, the Election Rules adopted by the Local Executive Board, and Additional Rules promulgated by Neutral Monitor related to the conduct of the nominations and election, except count-day protests, must be filed within forty-eight (48) hours of the time the complainant(s) knows or should have known of the alleged violation.
+All complaints made after 48 hours shall be deemed waived. - B. Protests regarding any alleged improper mail ballot count-day conduct must be filed with the Neutral Monitor immediately, but no later than the completion of the counting of the ballots. - C. All pre-election protests except those regarding disputes over an alleged improper failure to issue a ballot shall be filed by sending the Neutral Monitor a clear and concise written statement of the alleged improper conduct by overnight mail or by email or facsimile transmission and shall include the name(s), address(es), e-mail address(es) and telephone number(s) of the complainant(s) and the name(s) of the person(s) against whom the protest is filed.
 A copy must also be sent by email or facsimile to the Elections Committee Chair and to counsel for the Elections Committee.
-The Neutral Monitor shall serve the protest on the designated representative of the affected slate or independent candidate(s) unless it is clear that the protest does not impact on a slate or candidate(s).

-- D. With respect to any protest, it shall be the burden of the complainant to present evidence that a violation has occurred. - E. No protest of any candidate or member shall be considered if such candidate or member or anyone acting under his/her direction or control or on this/her behalf, caused or significantly contributed to the situation giving rise to such protest. - F. As soon as practicable after receipt of the protest, the Neutral Monitor or his/her representative shall evaluate the protest and shall determine its merits, applying the Local 100 Bylaws, the TWU constitution, applicable law, the Local Elections Committee rules, and these rules, and, if found meritorious, determine the appropriate remedy.
-The Neutral Monitor or his/her representative shall render a written decision on each protest and shall notify the complainant(s), the Local Union Elections Committee, Counsel to the Elections Committee, and any other candidate(s) affected by her decision. - G. All candidates, members, the Local Union and the TWU shall cooperate with the Neutral Monitor in his/her investigations. - H. Remedies.
-If as a result of any protest filed or any investigation undertaken by the Neutral Monitor with or without a protest, the Neutral Monitor determines that these Rules have been violated, the Neutral Monitor may take whatever remedial action is appropriate. - I. 1.
+The Neutral Monitor shall serve the protest on the candidate unless it is clear that the protest does not impact on a candidate. - D. With respect to any protest, it shall be the burden of the complainant to present evidence that a violation has occurred. - E. No protest of any candidate or member shall be considered if such candidate or member or anyone acting under his/her direction or control or on his/her behalf, caused or significantly contributed to the situation giving rise to such protest. - F. As soon as practicable after receipt of the protest, the Neutral Monitor or his/her representative shall evaluate the protest and shall determine its merits, applying the Local 100 Bylaws, the TWU constitution, applicable law, these rules, and any published supplemental rules issued by the Neutral Monitor, and, if found meritorious, determine the appropriate remedy.
+The Neutral Monitor or his/her representative shall render a written decision on each protest and shall notify the complainant(s), the Local Union Elections Committee, Counsel to the Elections Committee, and any other candidate(s) affected by his/her decision.

+- G. All candidates, members, the Local Union and the TWU shall cooperate with the Neutral Monitor in his/her investigations. - H. Remedies.
+If because of any protest filed or any investigation undertaken by the Neutral Monitor with or without a protest, the Neutral Monitor determines that these Rules have been violated, the Neutral Monitor may take whatever remedial action is appropriate. - I. 1.
 Appeals.
-All appeals from decisions of the

-Neutral Monitor shall be made in writing to the TWU Committee on Appeals.
-The applicable procedure to appeal from a decision of the Neutral Monitor shall be that which is set forth in Article XXII of the TWU Constitution for appeal to the International from decision of Local Unions, except that appeals must be made within three (3) business days of the decision of the Neutral Monitor.
+All appeals from decisions of the Neutral Monitor shall be made in writing to the TWU Committee on Appeals.
+The applicable procedure to appeal from a decision of the Neutral Monitor shall be that which is set forth in Article XXII of the TWU Constitution for appeal to the International from decisions of Local Unions, except that appeals must be made within three (3) business days of the decision of the Neutral Monitor. - I. 2.

-I.2.
 If no appeal is taken from the determination of the Neutral Monitor, that determination shall become final and binding.